10 Steps To The Perfect Web Design Portfolio

-You may have a personal portfolio website for a number of reasons.
+You may have a personal web design portfolio site for a number of reasons.
 If you’re a freelancer, then you’d need one to showcase your work and allow people to contact you.
 If you’re a student (or unemployed), then you’d need one to show prospective employers how good you are and what you can do, so that they might hire you.
 If you’re part of a studio, then you might use one to blog about your design life, show people what you’re doing and build your online presence.

 A personal portfolio website is all about promoting you.
 You are a brand, and your name is a brand name.
 No one is going to know about your brand unless you get it out there; and if you’re a Web designer, developer, writer, gamer or any other type of creative, then it’s essential that you have a good portfolio website.

 You may want to take a look at the following related articles:

 - An Analysis Of Navigation In Portfolio Websites

 - Creating A Successful Online Portfolio

 - Showcase of Case Studies in Design Portfolios

 What makes for a good personal portfolio website?